Skip to content

 The current record changed topic however does not receive messages when collaboration context is provided.
 Meaning, the original functionality of storage should not be changed if collaboration context is not provided.

 In summary, 1.
 If feature flag is set to true: 1.
 A request with x-collaboration header: should send a message to recordstopic-v2 2.
-A request without x-collaboration header: should send a message to recordstopic and recordstopic-v2 2.
+A request without x-collaboration header: should send a message to recordstopic-v2 only (single queue approach) 2.
 If feature flag is set to false: 1.
 A request with x-collaboration header: should not send a message to any topic 2.
 A request without x-collaboration header: should send a message to recordstopic

 The message contains the collaboration context header as an atribute when a change is made in context of a collaboration.